 Types of panniculitis that can affect children include:

-Subcutaneous sarcoidosis – caused by sarcoidosis (condition that causes inflammatory cells to form unnaturally in various organs throughout the body)
+Subcutaneous sarcoidosis, caused by sarcoidosis, is a condition that causes inflammatory cells to form unnaturally in various organs throughout the body.

 There are many potential causes of panniculitis, including: